Bright-Shard/nixrs/planning.md

 	-[ ] Override dependencies
 	-[ ] Specify target to build for, optimisation level, debug assertions, etc -[ ] Lint options
--[ ] Currently the CLI stops looking for crate.nix files on the first one it finds.
-It should keep searching to look for a workspace outside of the crate.
-	-[ ] If it finds a workspace, need to load settings from it -[ ] If it finds a workspace, need to use workspace target dir instead of crate target dir -[ ] Custom CLI subcommands
+-[ ] Custom CLI subcommands
 -[ ] rust-analyzer integration
 	- https://rust-analyzer.github.io/book/configuration.html
+	-[x] Generate basic rust-analyzer config
+	-[ ] Get compilation
+	-[ ] Allow specifying a workspace preset for rust-analyzer to use -[x] Check if rust-analyzer auto-reloads rust-project.json
+		- It does! :D
-	-[ ] Allow specifying a workspace preset for rust-analyzer to use -[ ] Cargo integration: Generate a Cargo.toml for a crate, allowing workspaces to use nixrs but one (or more) crates from that workspace to be published on crates.io
+-[ ] Cargo integration: Generate a Cargo.toml for a crate, allowing workspaces to use nixrs but one (or more) crates from that workspace to be published on crates.io
 -[ ] Targets
 	- Rename to "outputs" so they're not confused with target triples?
 	- https://doc.rust-lang.org/cargo/reference/cargo-targets.html
+-[ ] CLI improvements
+	-[ ] Finish bscli
--[ ] Make sure help menu prints in 2 columns
+	-[ ] Rewrite the Bash CLI in Rust with bscli
+	-[ ] Currently the CLI stops looking for crate.nix files on the first one it finds.
+It should keep searching to look for a workspace outside of the crate.
+		-[ ] If it finds a workspace, need to load settings from it -[ ] If it finds a workspace, need to use workspace target dir instead of crate target dir -[ ] Optimise `installToolchain.nix`